tonymm81/web_page/README.md

 - Started to fix issue 6 and issue 38.
 I make a rule to client app news and forecast page.
 User cam make 3 empty search before timerule starts to count 3 minutes.
 (Not tested yet).
 - now i tested the new time rules and it works better now.
 I also give user a change to get new search, if earlier was empty. emptysearch limit is 2.
 - Then i also make a new route to apiforecast that client app first ask about timestamp and dependin on time rule, we get new or old forecast.
+- Next I made the time rule check from server to news page.
+I also add new animation to start page.
+- I also made in news page radiobutton, where user can search saved news if they excist.
 ### bug.
-- forecast error text shows faulty information after empty search.
+- forecast error text shows faulty information after empty search.(fixed)

 # installs backend: